Longevity Stew No Oil Recipe

 Funny thing – I wasn’t even going to try this Ikarian stew.
 It looked too simple and I never had a black-eyed peas before.
 But I like to try new things, so I decided to try it.
 I am so happy I did.

-When thinking about trying a new recipe that you are on the fence about, I say just try it as you never know… it may become your favorite.
+When thinking about trying longevity diet recipes that you are on the fence about, I say just try it as you never know… it may become your favorite.

 Ikarian Longevity Stew No Oil Recipe